nac294/nac294/README.md

 - Hello my name is Nathaniel.
+I am a Ph.D. student at Mississippi State University.
-- I am interested in game development.
+- I am interested in AI, algorithm design, game design, and education.
-- I am currently learning C, C++, and Python.
+-
+- Occasionally, I take interest in ML, discrete math, and the concept of lambda calculus.